Hao Chujun: During Emperor Gaozong's reign

-Another official, Li Yiyan, also spoke against the idea, and Emperor Gaozong did not carry it out and still Empress Wu continued to "Ruling behind the curtain". because of this current of opposition Hao, From this point on, Empress Wu was said to be resentful of Hao, but as Hao always acted appropriately and was without fault, she could not find a way to accuse him of crimes, instead in 675, she decided to divide the chancellors power within the government to prevent future opposition to her power, and by forming her own literary scholars, the "North Gate Scholars", she divided power between the State Secretariat and her secret secretariat.
+Another official, Li Yiyan, also spoke against the idea, and Emperor Gaozong did not carry it out and still Empress Wu continued to "Ruling behind the curtain."
+From that point on, because of Hao's opposition, Empress Wu was said to be resentful of Hao, but as Hao always acted appropriately and was without fault, she could not find a way to accuse him of crimes, instead in 675, she decided to divide the chancellors power within the government to prevent future opposition to her power, and by forming her own literary scholars, the "North Gate Scholars", she divided power between the State Secretariat and her secret secretariat.
 Later in 675, Emperor Gaozong made Hao Zhongshu Ling (中書令), the head of the legislative bureau and a post considered one for a chancellor.
 In 677, he gave Hao an additional title as staff member for Li Xián, who had become crown prince after Li Hong's death in 675, as well as the honorific Jinzi Guanglu Daifu (金紫光祿大夫).
 In 679, Hao was made Shizhong (侍中), the head of the examination bureau and still chancellor.
 In spring 681, he was made advisor to Li Xiǎn (whose name had been changed by this point to Li Zhe), who was made crown prince in 680 following Li Xián's removal.
 Hao was by Empress Wu removed from his post as chancellor.
 He died later that year and was buried with great honor, but at the request that Hao himself had made prior to his death, submitted by his son Hao Beisou (郝北叟), not with great amount of material.

-After death
+Posthumous developments

 After Emperor Gaozong's death around the new year 684, Li Zhe initially took the throne (as Emperor Zhongzong), but in spring 684, after he showed signs of disobeying Empress Wu (who had become empress dowager and regent by that point), she deposed him and replaced him with his brother Li Dan (as Emperor Ruizong).
 Empress Dowager Wu held power firmly and encouraged reports of treason.
 In 688, a servant of Hao Chujun's grandson Hao Xiangxian (郝象賢) falsely accused Hao Xiangxian of plotting treason.
 Empress Dowager Wu put one of her favorite secret police officers Zhou Xing (周興) in charge of the investigation.
 Zhou found Hao Xiangxian guilty and sentenced him and his clan to death.
 On the way to the execution field, Hao Xiangxian cursed Empress Dowager Wu and accused her of all kinds of adulterous and otherwise inappropriate behavior, and at one point jumped out of the cart and took firewood to combat the soldiers escorting him.
 The soldiers killed him.
 Empress Dowager Wu ordered that Hao Xiangxian's body be cut into pieces, and that Hao Chujun's and Hao Xiangxian's father's tombs be dug open, the caskets be destroyed, and the bones be burned.
 From this point on, until Empress Dowager Wu's death, every time that a prisoner was to be executed, the executioners would stuff his or her mouth with a wooden sphere.